Chalarangelo/30-seconds-of-interviews/README.md

 * Stateful components have internal state that they depend on.
-* Stateful components are always class components.
+* Stateful components are class components or function components that use stateful Hooks.
-* Stateful components have their state initialized in the constructor.
+* Stateful components have their state initialized in the constructor or with `useState()`.

 ##### Additional Links